HunterGerlach/gpt-lambda/README.md

 This project demonstrates how to create and deploy a AWS Lambda function that uses OpenAI's GPT-3 model.

-> **Note**<br />
-> This code is currently set to run locally via `python3 lambda_function.py`, but by simply uncommenting the header and footer blocks and indenting the code, it will be ready to run a a lambda on AWS.

 ## Setup

 ### Prerequisites